Crystal Gayle: Hearing Myself on the Radio for the First Time Was ‘a Huge Thrill’

-Crystal Gayle carved out a music career for herself ten years after her older sister, Loretta Lynn, had signed her first record deal in 1960.
-Crystal, who is best known for her 1977 country-pop hit ‘Don't It Make Your Brown Eyes Blue,’ eventually accumulated 20 No. 1 country hits during the 1970s and 1980s -- but the Grammy-winning singer remembers just how it felt to hear her first single, "I Cried the Blue Right Out of My Eyes," on the radio for the first time.
+Crystal Gayle carved out a music career for herself 10 years after her older sister, Loretta Lynn, signed her first record deal in 1960.
+Gayle, who is best known for her 1977 country-pop hit "Don't It Make Your Brown Eyes Blue," accumulated 20 No. 1 country hits throughout the 1970s and 1980s -- but the Grammy-winning singer remembers just how it felt to hear her first single, "I Cried the Blue Right Out of My Eyes," on the radio for the first time.